aanthonytomas/PowerCalculator/README.md

 # PowerCalculator

-A simple web-based calculator implemented with HTML, CSS, and JavaScript.
+A simple web-based calculator implemented with HTML, CSS, JavaScript and Bootsrap as Framework.

 ## Features